Mar111tiN/cellrangersnake/README.md

 ### run the test
 * from the login-node, request an interactive cluster session with sufficient RAM and cores (eg: `$ srun -p long --immediate=120 --time 3:00:00 --cpus-per-task=20 --nodes=1 --mem=140G --pty bash -i`)
 * activate the cellranger-env `mamba activate cellranger-env` if not already and move to the root of the cellrangersnake codebase.
-* run the snakemake pipeline locally with 20 cores: `$ snakemake -prj 20 --use-conda --snakefile Snaketest`
+* run the snakemake pipeline locally with 20 cores: `$ snakemake -prj 20 --use-conda --snakefile Snaketest --rerun-incomplete`
 * inspect the output data in the <output_path> provided in the `test_config.yml`
 * if this was successful, remove the output_path and testrun the pipeline using job submission via SLURM: `$ sbatch -J testCRpipeline SLURMtest.sh`
 * monitor the run with `$ squeue --me` and `$ cat slogs/*` and inspect the data after completion